behloolsabir/behloolsabir/README.md

 ### Hi there 👋
 Welcome to my GitHub.
-I am an Machine Learning research engineer.
-My interests includes deployable and scalable intelligent systems.
+I am an applied Machine Learning research engineer.
+My interests includes deployable and scalable modern intelligent systems.
 Domains of my interest are healthcare, BFSI, and aviation.

 Feel free to reach out to me over [LinkedIn](https://www.linkedin.com/in/behloolsabir).